-In addition to activities such as animal care and wellness, volunteers are active in wide range of other key roles, including governance, fundraising, community initiatives, advocacy, social media support, education, emergency response, technology and research.
+In addition to assisting with hands-on animal care and wellness, BC SPCA volunteers are active in a wide variety of other key roles, including governance, fundraising, community initiatives, advocacy, social media support, education, emergency response, technology and research.

 Please watch this video that highlights the value of our volunteers.